-Born in 1928, Lorene Ellis grew up in Texas going from one ranch to another as her father could find work as a cowboy.
+~1928 to 2018, Lorene Ellis grew up in Texas going from one ranch to another as her father could find work as a cowboy.
 In her early teens she married Bill Ellis and they later moved to Alaska to start life as pioneers in the early 1950’s.
 After a series of setbacks, including losing their house in Anchorage to a fire, Lorene and Bill finally settled at Nabesna.
-From the mid 60’s onward Lorene has done it all, and done it while raising 4 children.
-Lorene unfortunately now suffers from advanced Alzheimer’s and requires 24 hour care in Anchorage.
-While she may have forgotten her amazing past, all the Ellis family try to keep those memories alive.
+From the mid 60’s onward Lorene did it all, and did it while raising 4 children.

 ~1928 to 1998.
 Bill Ellis was never one to let anything hold him back.
 He did what he wanted, and did it his way.
 But at the same time he was also very generous and was one of the few people that helped the National Park Service during their early years.
 Bill and Lorene Ellis were outfitters for the entire state of Alaska in the mid 60’s.
 From polar bears to dall sheep he guided clients for all manner of Alaskan wild life.
 He was also one of the early Bush Pilots and established many of the landing sites still used to this day in the Wrangell Mountains.
 There could be quite literally be a book written about his adventures during his career, so for now we will end his story there.